anonaddy/addy.io/source/_posts/sending-email-from-an-alias-and-updated-replies.md

 ## The new send from feature

-This has probably been one of the most requested features on AnonAddy since I launched the site.
+This has probably been one of the most requested features on addy.io since I launched the site.
 The ability to send an email from an alias and initiate an email conversation without having to be forwarded one first.

 I took inspiration for this feature from the way VERP (Variable Envelope Return Path) works.
 When VERP is enabled each recipient has a different return path (also referred to as "envelope sender").
 For example an email sent to recipient@example.com would have a return path like this mailer+recipient=example.com@anonaddy.me.